alexiarstein/alexiarstein.github.io/docs/kubernetes/add-worker-node.md

 ### Adding a worker node to your cluster to distribute the load

 The requirement for this is the same as above.
-Another rockylinux installation within the same network
+Another OS installation within the same network

 ## Get the token from the master node